Read this page in your language

 - In this video, someone decides to liven up a get-together by bringing a lion to a party.
-People literally climb the walls to get away.

 In the above photo, men are praying.
 Islam calls to prayer five times a day, so many, if not most, drop everything and go to prayer.
 Stores and restaurants close for 15 minutes.
 The Saudi whom I met are highly educated, well aware of the world, and read extensively.
 They can discuss complex issues and look at all sides.

 The unique thing about Saudi Arabia is the way women are treated.
 Men and women live in almost completely separated social worlds.